awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Pattern: `(arn:(aws[a-zA-Z-]*)?:lambda:)?([a-z]{2}(-gov)?-[a-z]+-\d{1}:)?(\d{12}:)?(function:)?([a-zA-Z0-9-_]+)(:(\$LATEST|[a-zA-Z0-9-_]+))?`
 Required: Yes

+ ** [MaximumBatchingWindowInSeconds](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-MaximumBatchingWindowInSeconds"></a>
+The maximum amount of time to gather records before invoking the function, in seconds\.
+Type: Integer
+Valid Range: Minimum value of 0\.
+Maximum value of 300\.
+Required: No

  ** [StartingPosition](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-StartingPosition"></a>
 The position in a stream from which to start reading\.
 Required for Amazon Kinesis and Amazon DynamoDB Streams sources\. `AT_TIMESTAMP` is only supported for Amazon Kinesis streams\.
 Type: String